|Education:||Ph.D. (2006), Sociology; Gender Studies Certificate, University of Southern California, Los Angeles|

 Recent Conference Presentations:

-- Cooky, C. & Dworkin, S. L. (2011, November).
-Running down what comes naturally: Gender verification and South Africa’s Caster Semenya.
-Paper presented at the North American Society for the Sociology of Sport conference.
-Minneapolis, MN.
+- Cooky, C., Esmonde, K., & Dworkin, S. L. (2012, November).
+“The winningest coach that lost it all: Paterno and the Penn State Scandal.”
+Paper presented at the North American Society for the Sociology of Sport.
+New Orleans, LA.

 Grants and Funded Projects: